Wife in tears as hubby who flew from UK to Lagos to cheat 'dies' with girlfriend

 Married Man Who Secretly Flew From UK To Lagos To Be With Girlfriend Reportedly Dies in Accident

-- A man who flew from abroad to Nigeria to cheat on his wife has reportedly died in a ghastly accident
+- A man who flew from the UK to Nigeria to cheat on his wife has reportedly died in a ghastly accident

 - He was said to have died in a road accident when he was driving around in a car with his girlfriend